 - Add your assorted chopped nuts and toasted oats.
 Mix until well combined.

-- Pour the mixture on to the baking tray and spread out evenly
+- Pour the mixture on a lined baking tray and spread out evenly

 - Sprinkle chopped nuts all over the bars.